-Radiofrequency ablation of nerves is a procedure that may be used
+The destruction (also called ablation) of nerves is a method that may be used

 to reduce certain kinds of